OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 > Note: the code to add here is just there for the buttons management.
 There is _absolutely no code_
 > to add for the `BME280`, the GPS, or the `SSD1306` screen.
 It is all taken care of by the properties files.

-> See `nmea.mux.gps.log.properties` to know how to reference those devices, and
+> See `nmea.mux.gps.log.properties` or `nmea.mux.gps.log.yaml` to know how to reference those devices, and
 > `ssd1306.properties` to see how to choose the data to display on the oled screen.

 This is built just like the other examples in this module, just run